rithmschool/job_interview_algorithm_questions/README.md

 ## Running the tests

-To run the tests, make sure you have `jest` installed globally.
-You can run the tests for every problem by typing

 ```sh
 npm test
 ```

-in your terminal.
 To run the tests for a single problem, just pass the folder name to this command, e.g.

 ```sh
 npm test binary-search-tree-lowest-common-ancestor